 CLASS 2604 Greek Mythology

-Survey of the Greek myths, with emphasis on the content and significance of the myths in Greek and Roman society, including the place of myth in Greek life and consciousness; the factors and influences involved in the creation of myths; and the use of myths for our understanding of Greek literature, religion, and moral and political concepts.
+Survey of the Greek myths, with emphasis on the content and significance of the myths in Mediterranean society, including the place of myth in Greek life and consciousness; the factors and influences involved in the creation of myths; and the use of myths for our understanding of Greek literature, religion, and moral and political concepts.

-Enrollment limited to: 50 students in summer; 20 students in winter; 300 students in fall.
+Enrollment limited to: 50 students in Summer; 300 students in Fall.
+Winter semester is distance learning.

 This course is open to all registrants, including undergraduates and Summer College students.